-It's clear both from what is said in Scripture as well as what we see happening in Scriptural narratives that the church is to train its leaders.
+It's clear from what we see happening in Scriptural narratives that the church is supposed to train its leaders.
 Indeed, biblical scholar A.T.
-Roberston said that training leaders was "one of the chief tasks of Christ."
-So, how do we do that?
+Robertson called training leaders "one of the chief tasks of Christ."
+So, if we are going to follow the example of Jesus, how do we do that?

-Some denominations have set up an academic standard which all pastors must meet.
-The Church of the Nazartene has gone a different route.
+Some denominations have set up an academic standard that all pastors must meet.
+The Church of the Nazarene has gone a different route.
 Our expectation is that Nazarene ministers worldwide will acquire a specified list of abilities.
 Those include things such as:

-Those abilities are far more important than a degree or a diploma or a certificate.
-To help ministers acquire and demonstrate those abilities, we rely on a variety of delivery systems.
+Such abilities are far more important than merely earning a degree or a diploma or a certificate.
+To help ministers acquire and demonstrate those abilities, we rely on various delivery systems.
 That reflects our history.
-It reflects Wesley who trained a cadre of lay ministers.
-It reflects the fact that early Nazarene leaders ran the gamut from people with no a lot of formal education like Uncle Buddy Robinson to those with advanced university degrees like A. M. Hills.
+It reflects Wesley, who trained a cadre of lay ministers.
+It reflects the fact that early Nazarene leaders ran the gamut from people without much formal education, like Uncle Buddy Robinson, to those with advanced university degrees, like A. M. Hills.

-We do distance programs where teachers go to the students as well as residential programs where students come to the teachers.
+We do distance programs where teachers go to the students and residential programs where students come to the teachers.
 We train ministers online as well as through face-to-face classes.
 We do ministerial training at a variety of academic levels, from very basic for people without much formal academic training all the way up through doctoral programs.

 How does the church train leaders globally?
-While the impression may have been the a resident Bible school was the preferred method, that's not been the case through history either of the Church as a whole or of the Church of the Nazarene in particular.
+While the impression may have been that a resident Bible school was the preferred method, that's not been the case throughout the history either of the Church as a whole or of the Church of the Nazarene in particular.

 Some denominations have set a certain degree as the path to ordination.
 That's not been the case in the Church of the Nazarene.
 We've always had a variety of ways in which ministers could get training leading to ordination.
 Why?
 Well, because we focused on outcomes.
-Thus, there has been individualized study, Bible schools, universities, seminaries and seminars run by districts.
-Such flexibility and diversity reflects who we were in early days/p>
+Thus, there has been individualized study, Bible schools, universities, seminaries, and seminars run by districts.
+Such flexibility and diversity reflect who we were in the early days

-Some places programs are open only to those already pastoring churches.
-In others, the program requires an church-planting internship to be completed before graduation.
+In some places,training programs are open only to those already pastoring churches.
+In other places, the program requires a church-planting internship to be completed before graduation.

 Examples of what is being done around the world include: